bscotch/stitch/packages/vscode/README.md

 Stitch provides context-menu entries and a command palette command (`Stitch: Open in GameMaker`) to open your project in the GameMaker IDE.
 It will ensure that you're always using the same version of GameMaker to open your projects, even automatically installing the correct version if you don't already have it!

-## 🛣️ Roadmap

-- Add the ability to create, delete, and rename resources (sprites, etc) from the tree view
-- Provide full autocomplete, find-reference, go-to-definition, etc, even for non-globals
-- Symbol rename support
-- Loading the GameMaker syntax configuration that match the GameMaker version your project uses.

 ## ⚙️ Supported GameMaker versions

 Different GameMaker versions may have different features and built-in functions, constants, etc. This extension will still work with many other GameMaker project versions, but it might give you incorrect autocompletes or surprising command outcomes!